AndrasKovacs/elaboration-zoo/06-first-class-poly/README.md

 have a bit more mutual dependencies now, and it would be annoying to try to split them or use `hs-boot` files.

-I have a high-level overview below, but I plan to add more informative comments in the source code as well.

 ### Motivation & Introduction

 Consider the following definition: